autonome/metafluff/posts/2002/12/sql-enterprise-manager-for-mysql-and-postgresql/index.md

 ---
 layout: post
-title: SQL Enterprise Manager... for MySQL and PostgreSQL!
+title: "SQL Enterprise Manager... for MySQL and PostgreSQL!"
 published_at: 2002-12-16
 date: 2002-12-16
 tags: SQL